deutschebank/fluxnova-docs-manual/content/user-guide/cdi-java-ee-integration/contextual-programming-model.md

 # Declaratively controlling the process

-Camunda CDI allows declaratively starting process instances and completing tasks using annotations.
+Flowave CDI allows declaratively starting process instances and completing tasks using annotations.
-The `@org.camunda.bpm.engine.cdi.annotation.StartProcess` annotation allows to start a process instance either by "key" or by "name".
+The `@org.finos.flowave.bpm.engine.cdi.annotation.StartProcess` annotation allows to start a process instance either by "key" or by "name".
 Note that the process instance is started after the annotated method returns.
 Example:

 ```java